ekviky/TE-NGS/docs/index.md

 The directory /examples

-- NA12878_TE-NGS_calls_annotated_v0.1.bed - a flat file containing all TE-NGS calls made for NA12878 as described in manuscript.
+- NA12878_TE-NGS_calls_annotated_v0.1.bed - a flat file containing all TE-NGS calls made for NA12878 as described in [manuscript](#) .

 ---
 ## Read more
-- email
+Lander ES et al: Initial sequencing and analysis of the human genome.
+Nature 2001, 409(6822):860-921.

+de Koning AP et al: Repetitive elements may comprise over two-thirds of the human genome.
+PLoS Genet 2011, 7(12):e1002384.

+Sudmant PH et al: An integrated map of structural variation in 2,504 human genomes.
+Nature 2015, 526(7571):75-81.

 - other [projects](https://ekviky.github.io/about/)